 - Smart memory management – It uses the same physical memory pages as the host for operating system binaries via a technology Microsoft refers to as “direct map”.
-Similar as Windows Containers do today.
+Similar to Windows Containers do today.

-- Integrated kernel scheduler – More responsiveness by better prioritizing processes on the host and in the sandbox.
+- Integrated kernel scheduler – More responsiveness by better-prioritizing processes on the host and in the sandbox.

 - Snapshot and clone – Improves start time of the sandbox

 - Graphics virtualization – Benefit from hardware accelerated rendering.